 Q. WHAT'S ALL THIS TALK ABOUT ELECTROLYTES?
 A. Electrolytes are the nutrients the body needs to function at it's best during high output activity.
 Electrolytes are commonly found in sports drinks which contain sodium and potassium salts for replenishing the body's water and electrolyte levels after dehydration caused by exercise.
 Sports drinks, such as Gatorade, contain a large amount of sugar for energy, which can cause stomach upset if over-consumed during high intensity.
 You might want to research more diluted varieties for hydration during a race.
 Check online or any of your local bike shops.

 Q. WHAT IF I GET HURT?
 A. If by chance you launch yourself into a tree or onto the ground and can't finish the event, walk your bike out to the start/finish line and report to the time keeper.
-If your injury is more serious where you would need professional medical assistance, let another racer know right away.
+If your injury is more serious where you would need professional medical assistance, let another racer know right away if you need help getting back to the finish area.
 We ask all of our participants to help a fellow racer no matter what.
 Then that person can go for help.
 Each race director has someone assigned for emergencies.
-Sometimes we are able to get off-duty PMT's to volunteer their time at the event.
 In any case, you will be taken care of as soon as possible.
+USAC provides secondary medical insurance for injuries sustained during a sanctioned USAC event.
+More info here.

 Q. WHAT HAPPENS AFTER THE RACE IS OVER?
-A. There will be food on the grill to eat usually and music playing.
-There will be an award ceremony after all racers have completed the race and times have been recorded.
+A. There will be an award ceremonies for each category after all racers have completed the race and times have been recorded.
+Most races have food and drinks available.
 If you raced in the morning, stick around and cheer on the other classes or the kids.
 Just by hanging out you'll be able to meet many other fellow racers.